-The CSA is the agreement that is in place between the Secretary of State at the Department for Science, Innovation and Strategy and the Met Office to set out the detailed outcomes that the Met Office must deliver as part of the Public Weather Service.
+The CSA is the agreement that is in place between the Secretary of State at the Department for Science, Innovation and Technology (DSIT) and the Met Office to set out the detailed outcomes that the Met Office must deliver as part of the Public Weather Service.
 The CSA is signed by three parties; the Senior Civil Servant with policy responsibility for the PWS at DSIT on behalf of the Secretary of State, the Chief Executive Officer at the Met Office and the Chair of the Public Weather Service Customer Group.

-During the 2023 refresh, which covers the halfway mark of the 2021-2026 agreement, the CSA has been adjusted to be termed as a rolling 5-year agreement - therefore extended to fulfil 2023-2028.
-This enables the CSA to support PWS science and services planning across Spending Review periods and identify horizon scanning opportunities.
+During the 2023 refresh, which covered the halfway mark of the 2021-2026 agreement, the CSA was adjusted to a rolling 5 year agreement.

+This rolling contract enables the CSA to support PWS science and services planning across Spending Review periods and identify horizon scanning opportunities.
 The CSA will therefore be able to support and guide with alignment to the Met Office Strategy as defined in Section 1.6.
 Funding of PWS will remain aligned to the Finance statement in Section 1 - page 10.

 The CSA describes the full range of expectations of capability and services that the PWSCG require from the Met Office.
-It outlines what products and services are required and is focussed on outcomes and outputs, with a series of associated metrics (performance measures) by which the Met Office will be assessed.
+It outlines what products and services are required and is focussed on outputs and impacts, with a series of associated metrics (performance measures) by which the Met Office will be assessed.
 Deliverables are also defined detailing PWSCG requirements for pieces of work designed to improve PWS services.
-The products and services described in the CSA cover a 5-year period, however the CSA is designed to be flexible in the face of evolving circumstances, for example to digital developments, forecasting capability and financial settlements.
-Therefore, metrics and deliverables will be assessed annually to ensure that they continue to be appropriate, with new deliverables developed as required.
+The